UtterDonkey/scratch2js/README.md

 ### Executing Scripts

 To execute a script, use the `run()` function in a sprite object.
 It requires 2 parameters, the first is the name of the script, the second is the parameter.
-If the script requires multiple parameters or to run multiple scripts, use a function.
+The `run` function supports up to 11 parameters.
+If the script requires more than 11 parameters or needs to run multiple scripts, use a function.

 Example:
 ```
 spriteObject.run(function(){go_to(0, 0)});
+// will centre sprite

+spriteObject.run(go_to, 0, 0);
 // will centre sprite

 spriteObject.run(function(){